domnica/production_economies/README.md

 In all of these cases, the initial quantity of good i is initialized to x\_i(0) = 1; also the initial budget of each agent i is initialized to B\_i(0) = 1.

-This is the source code used to generate the images in the associated paper "Tit-for-tat strategies drive growth and inequality in production economies" (https://royalsocietypublishing.org/doi/full/10.1098/rspa.2024.0533).